ammonsalter-del/The-Slingshot-Simulation/SECURITY.md

 ## Overview

-The AI Startup Game is a client-side educational application that runs entirely in the user's browser.
+The Slingshot: An AI Startup Simluation is a client-side educational application that runs entirely in the user's browser.
 It does not collect, transmit, or store any personal data on external servers.

 ## Supported Versions